theNewDynamic/oregonsadventurecoast.com/content/sitepages/summer-fuel-freebie.md

 ## How it works

 1. **Call to Book:**<br>Call any participating lodging property directly at the local phone number listed below and reserve a minimum two-night stay.
 This offer is valid for new reservations only.
-When you call for the **$75 Summer Fuel Freebie** promotion, mention the code associated with that property. *(Online bookings are not eligible — you must call the property front desk directly to book.)<br>*
+When you call for the **$75 Summer Fuel Freebie** promotion, mention the code associated with that property. *(Online bookings are not eligible — you must call the property front desk directly to book.)<br><br>*
 2. **Check In & Pick Up Your Card**<br>When you arrive, your **$75 VISA gift card** will be ready and waiting.
 That's it.

 **Book by July 31, 2026 for stays June 1 – September 20, 2026.** Participating lodging properties may fill up quickly — book as early as possible.
 A limited supply of VISA gift cards are available.